![]() |

 Phone:Fax:Office:Purdue Address: |

 The CMS Experiment☆ We have recently filled our open postdoc position with the CMS experiment.
-The Large Hadron Collider began operations in 2008, with proton-proton collisions at 7 TeV center-of-mass energy in 2011 and 8 TeV in 2012.
+The Large Hadron Collider began operations in 2008, with proton-proton collisions at 7 TeV center-of-mass energy in 2011, 8 TeV in 2012, and has operated at 13 TeV since 2015.
 These data allowed the direct observation of Higgs boson production in 2012.
 We have analyzed these data to search for new physics manifested by long-lived particles decaying to leptons and to perform tests of Standard Model processes using Drell-Yan production of muons.
-The Large Hadron Collider resumed operations in 2015 with a center-of-mass energy of 13 TeV. |
+We are currently studying the properties of bottom hadrons, produced in the decays of top quarks. |

 ![]() |